Motion of spinning particles in the Kerr-Newman black hole exterior

-The gravitation wave waveforms can be constructed by solving the Teukolsky equation, which is the first order change to the curvature tensor due to perturbed sources.
-However, the accurate Teukolsky waveforms are found computationally expensive, which leads to a need for the construction of approximate families of waveforms that still can capture main features of the true waveforms.
+The gravitational waveforms can be constructed by solving the Teukolsky equation, which is the first order change to the curvature tensor due to perturbed sources.
+However, the accurate Teukolsky waveforms are found computationally expensive, which leads to a need for the construction of approximate families of waveforms that still can capture the main features of the true waveforms.
 One of the approaches is to construct post-Newtonian waveforms using an analytical method.
-Another approach is based on various 'kludge' methods, either more analytical \cite{barack-2004,moreno-garrido-1995} or numerical \cite{babak-2007}.
-In \cite{babak-2007}, the computation of the kludge GW waveform is to combine the particle's trajectories in Boyer-Lindquist coordinates with the linearized gravitation perturbation equations in flat spacetime using the slow-motion quadrupole or quadrupole-octupole formula reduced from more general fast motion but in the weak field scenario \cite{press-1977}.
-Additionally, the energy and angular momentum loss due to gravitational wave emission can also be computed.
+Another approach is based on various 'kludge' methods, either more analytical \cite{barack-2004, moreno-garrido-1995, zi-2023} or numerical \cite{babak-2007}.
+In \cite{babak-2007}, the computation of the kludge gravitational waveform combines the particle's trajectories in Boyer-Lindquist coordinates with the linearized gravitational perturbation equations in flat spacetime, using the slow-motion quadrupole or quadrupole-octupole formula reduced from a more general formula for fast motion, but in the weak field scenario \cite{press-1977}.
+Additionally, the energy and angular momentum loss due to gravitational-wave emission can also be calculated.